How to boost your skin’s collagen levels

 It’s called beauty sleep for a reason.
 If you don’t get enough rest each night then your skin cells don’t have a chance to regenerate and you won’t wake up looking refreshed.
 As we sleep the skin makes new collagen to heal and repair itself.
 So it’s crucial to aim for the recommended eight hours each night.

-Take Lumity Day and Nighttime Supplements
+Take Lumity Morning and Night Supplements

 Massage Your Skin